-Because the security mechanisms are extension blocks that are themselves inserted into the bundle, the integrity and confidentiality of bundle blocks are protected while the bundle is at rest, awaiting transmission at the next forwarding opportunity, as well as in transit.
+Because the security mechanisms are extension blocks that are themselves inserted into the bundle, the protections they afford apply while the bundle is at rest, awaiting transmission at the next forwarding opportunity, as well as in transit.

 Additionally, convergence-layer protocols that ensure authenticity of communication between adjacent nodes in BP network topology SHOULD be used where available, to minimize the ability of unauthenticated nodes to introduce inauthentic traffic into the network.
 Convergence-layer protocols that ensure confidentiality of communication between adjacent nodes in BP network topology SHOULD also be used where available, to minimize exposure of the bundle's primary block and other clear-text blocks, thereby offering some defense against traffic analysis.